Skip to main content

 GLP-1 Medications and Intracranial Pressure (IIH)

 Idiopathic intracranial hypertension (IIH) is a condition of elevated pressure inside the skull that can damage the optic nerves and cause vision loss.
-It primarily affects young, overweight women, and weight loss is the most effective treatment.
-Diagnosis requires a lumbar puncture showing elevated pressure and eye exams showing papilledema (disc edema).
-GLP-1 medications are emerging as a potentially transformative option for IIH because they may work through two pathways simultaneously.
+It primarily affects young, overweight women, and weight loss is a major long-term treatment.
+Diagnosis usually involves brain imaging/MRV, a lumbar puncture showing elevated pressure, and an eye exam for papilledema (disc edema); IIH without papilledema is less common but possible under formal criteria.
+GLP-1 medications are being studied as a possible IIH option because they may affect both weight and CSF pressure regulation.

 The IIH Pressure Trial

-A landmark clinical trial published in Brain (2023) studied 15 women with active IIH who were randomized to receive either exenatide (a GLP-1 medication) or placebo:
+A small randomized proof-of-mechanism trial published in Brain (2023) studied 15 women with active IIH who were randomized to receive either exenatide (a GLP-1 medication) or placebo:

-• Exenatide reduced intracranial pressure within 2.5 hours of the first dose—before any weight loss could occur
+• Exenatide lowered measured intracranial pressure within 2.5 hours of the first dose-before any weight loss could occur

-• The key finding: GLP-1 receptors on the choroid plexus allow direct reduction of cerebrospinal fluid production, independent of weight loss
+• The proposed mechanism: GLP-1 receptors on the choroid plexus may reduce cerebrospinal fluid production, independent of weight loss

 Large Retrospective Study

-A large study published in JAMA Neurology (July 2025) examined data from 44,373 IIH patients across 67 healthcare organizations.
-The results were striking:
+A large study published in JAMA Neurology (July 2025) identified 44,373 IIH patients across 67 healthcare organizations, then compared matched cohorts of GLP-1 users and non-users.
+The results were encouraging but observational:

 Outcome GLP-1 Users Non-Users